EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 ### set_slew_min_power()
 Sets the starting speed for slew, with the ability to have different constants for forward and reverse.
-Below is the defaults.
+Below are the defaults.

-`fwd` integer between -127 and 127.
+`fwd` integer between -127 and 127
-`rev` integer between -127 and 127.
+`rev` integer between -127 and 127

 <Tabs
   groupId="examples8"